 Tips To Keep in Mind

-After a couple miles you will come to the Cole Creek loop trail that takes off to the right.
+After a couple of miles, you will come to the Cole Creek loop trail that takes off to the right.
 It crosses a road and heads downhill.
-On a good day this is a super-fun descent of about two miles.
+On a good day, this is a super-fun descent of about two miles.
 This trail can also be icy or even muddy.
-When you get to the bottom, cross the road and continue on the trail to the Skull Hollow trail head.
+When you get to the bottom, cross the road and continue on the trail to the Skull Hollow trailhead.

-You will now take the trail back towards Smith Rock.
+You will now take the trail back toward Smith Rock.

 Note: The sign says Smith Rock 7.5 miles, but it is actually 11 miles back to the parking lot.

 Practice your switchbacks on the way down, and watch out for the hikers as you get close to the finish.
 The climb from the bridge to the parking lot is killer, the last bit being over 20%.
-This ride takes me about 4 hours and it is 27 miles long.
+This ride takes me about four hours, and it is 27 miles long.
 Enjoy!

 Oregon is filled with famous mountain bike destinations and iconic trails.
 Big-name destinations include places like Bend, Oakridge, Hood River, and more… all places you’ve most likely heard of.
 With 5 IMBA Epics (both past and present), individual trails like the North Umpqua River Trail and other epics (whether or not they’re acknowledged by IMBA) like the McKenzie River Trail are constantly on the lips of mountain bikers from across the nation.